 Zinfandel is a dark-skinned red wine grape variety widely cultivated in California.
 It arrived in the Americas from Europe in the early years of the 19th Century and was an immediate success in both Napa and Sonoma counties, which remain its strongholds today.
 After 30 years of discussion and disagreement (including legal intervention by the Bureau of Alcohol, Tobacco and Firearms), DNA research carried out by Carole Meredith of the University of California at Davis from the early 1990s to 2002 (known as the Zinquest) confirmed that Zinfandel is identical to Italy’s Primitivo.

-Souced exclusively from the Rockpile Ridge Vineyard that is located at nearly 360 metres in elevation in the Rockpile AVA.
+Sourced exclusively from the Rockpile Ridge Vineyard that is located at nearly 360 metres in elevation in the Rockpile AVA.
 This vineyard has sweeping sun exposures from southeast to northwest and consists of nine distinctly different blocks of Zinfandel.
+This is red wine country and this AVA is known for producing powerful, heavily-scented reds, particularly Zinfandel and Cabernet Sauvignon.